shubhamnegi2/accounting-full-stack/frontend/README.md

-# Frontend Project – Staff Dashboard & Client Management
+# Staff Dashboard & Client Management

 ## Overview
 This project is a frontend application for staff and client management in a firm.
 It includes authentication, dynamic forms, dashboard management, and secure routing.